vin-température-service

 You now know the main guidelines for serving all your wines at the ideal temperature.
 So don't hesitate to invest in a wine cellar to control this aspect as best as possible: the refrigerator is indeed very practical but not ideal due to its lack of precision!

-And if you still have a doubt or a question, don’t hesitate to contact La Cave Éclairée!
+And if you still have any doubts or questions, don't hesitate to contact La Cave Éclairée!
 Cheers!

 Back to Blog